AxolotlClient/AxolotlClient-API/docs/tcp/v1/clientToServer/0x1C_update_pk_information.md

-# Send Message | Server To Client
+# Update PluralKit Information | Client to Server

-## ID 0x10
+## ID 0x1C

-Sent to all online participants of the channel someone sent a message to, except the original sender.
+Sent by client to server to attach a PluralKit system to their account or update the previously attached id.
+No response unless an error occurs.

 <table>
     <thead>